hardcodes/lmtyas/README.md

 After a new secret has been entered,

 - the receiver, context and the secret is encrypted with the public key of the web service.
-- A new AES key/iv pair is randomly chosen.
+- A new AES key/IV pair is randomly chosen.
-    - The secret will additionaly be encrypted with the randomly chosen key/iv.
+    - The secret will additionaly be encrypted with the randomly chosen key/IV.
-    - The random key/iv will be encrypted with the RSA public key of the web service.
+    - The random key/IV will be encrypted with the RSA public key of the web service.
 - A link for the email will be constructed of
-    - the id (= file name) of the secret
+    - the Id (= file name) of the secret
-    - the key/iv that were used to encrypt the secret before storing it to disk
+    - the key/IV that were used to encrypt the secret before storing it to disk
 - The link will be enrypted with the RSA public key of the web service.
 - data is stored on disk (encrypted by a randomly chosen generated AES key and IV using AES in CBC mode which itself are encrypted using the web service RSA public key):
     - AES key and IV
     - receiver
     - context
-    - secret (AES encrypted by random key/iv)
+    - secret (AES encrypted by random key/IV)
 - The receiver will get an email with the encrypted link.

 When opening the link,

 - the link is decrypted using the RSA private key of the web service.
-- The stored data is read from the file which id (= file name) was inside the decrypted link data.
+- The stored data is read from the file whose Id was in the decrypted link data.
 - The AES key and IV inside the file is decrypted using the RSA private key of the web service.
 - The data itself is decrypted using the AES key and IV.
 - The authenticated user is compared with the user stored in the file as receiver